logcoke/logcoke/README.md

 - 🔭 I am an undergraduate student at [XinJiang Normal University](https://www.xjnu.edu.cn).
 - 🌱 My research interests include large language models, AI security and AI agents.
-- 📫 How to reach me: logcoke.42 (at) gmail.com
+- 📫 How to reach me: logcoke.42@gmail.com

 ☟This is the number of requests that have visited this page (Starting from May 1, 2025).